A Numerical Framework For Nonlinear Peridynamics On Two-dimensional Manifolds Based On Implicit P-(Ec)k Schemes: Introduction

-The peridynamic formulation leads to the study of nonlinear integrodifferential equations which encapsulate the main ingredients to focus these problems.
-In this paper, we pursue previous studies (see \cite{CDFMRV, CDFMV, Coclite_2018, CFLMP}) in which the governing equation of motion is ruled by a singular integral in which the nonlocal effects are weighted through a suitable exponent while the nonlinearity in the constitutive assumptions plays a crucial role in the evolution problem.
-More precisely, here we investigate in detail the evolution of a material body whose resting configuration is a two-dimensional compact manifold, to capture the insurgence of singularities deriving from possible energy localizations.
+The peridynamic formulation leads to the study of nonlinear integrodifferential equations which encapsulate the main ingredients to focus these problems~\cite{dimola2022}.
+In this paper, the authors pursue previous studies (see \cite{CDFMRV, CDFMV, Coclite_2018, CFLMP}) in which the governing equation of motion is ruled by a singular integral in which the nonlocal effects are weighted through a suitable exponent while the nonlinearity in the constitutive assumptions plays a crucial role in the evolution problem.
+More precisely, here the authors investigate in detail the evolution of a material body whose resting configuration is a two-dimensional closed manifold, to capture the insurgence of singularities deriving from possible energy localizations.
 This program is made possible by the functional setting in which the well-posedness of the Cauchy problem is proved.
+Note that peridynamic kernels should focus on three grandstanding ingredients~\cite{dimola2022}: {\it nonlocality}, {\it impenetrability of the medium}, {\it nonlinearity and spontaneous fracture generation}.
+For granting the latter, such kernel needs to be singular (extending so the Silling's model based on nonsingular kernels) and thanks to its singular nature the energy space is $W^{\alpha,p}$ ($\alpha$ being the nonlocality parameter and $p$ the nonlinearity exponent); so that tailoring solutions exposing discontinuities by the measure of $N-1$ (with $N$ being the dimension of the space).